 It was hardly the first example of Pompeo doing something strange.
 But there has been a common thread running through just about every example: Pompeo doing and saying questionable things involving Russia — and those questionable things tending to align with President Trump.

 Pompeo's history of conspicuously pro-Trump moves from his perch at Langley are likely to come under a microscope now that he's Trump's pick to succeed Secretary of State Rex Tillerson, whom Trump ousted Tuesday.

 In announcing Pompeo's elevation, Trump alluded to his and Pompeo's being more like-minded, saying Pompeo has “tremendous energy, tremendous intellect, we're always on the same wavelength.
 The relationship has been very good.”

-Binney, of course, isn't the only one who has cast doubt on the intelligence community's conclusions; so too has Trump, who has at times suggested the very idea that Russia interfered in the 2016 election was “fake news.”
+Perhaps the most high-profile example was Pompeo's meeting with William Binney, a former intelligence official who has argued that the DNC hack wasn't a hack at all, but rather a leak from within.
+Binney, of course, isn't the only one who has cast doubt on the intelligence community's conclusions; so, too, has Trump, who has at times suggested that the very idea that Russia interfered in the 2016 campaign was “fake news.”

 And the kicker in the Intercept's story is that Trump, according to Binney and another source, just so happens to be the one who suggested the meeting: